 Are the needs of experienced workers, versus Millennials, versus young children really all that different?

 And how much does this extend beyond the work and school settings?
 I hearken back to the work I did with unemployed/underemployed women through Dress for Success Indianapolis.
-Weren't the looking for the same from all of the "helping" outlets?
+Weren't they looking for the same points in bold above from the service providers supporting them?
 To be seen as individuals, to have genuine relationships, to be nurtured to grow and master skills?

 What are your thoughts?